lluppesms/chatgpt.blazor.demo/.azure/readme.md

 This application requires a few secrets to be configured in the application before being deployed.

-*`Note: these settings are stored in clear text in the .env file in the .azure/<yourEnvironment> directory.
+> *`Note 1: these settings are stored in clear text in the .env file in the .azure/<yourEnvironment> directory.
 Be sure to edit the .azure/.gitignore file to exclude the <yourEnvironment> directory from being checked into source control!`*

-*Note: the first time you run the azd command, you will be prompted for the Environment Name, Azure Subscription and Azure Region to use -- see section below for information on choosing a good Environment Name.*
+> *Note 2: the first time you run the azd command, you will be prompted for the Environment Name, Azure Subscription and Azure Region to use -- see section below for information on choosing a good Environment Name.*

 The two key things that are required for this demo are the name of an **existing Azure OpenAI Resource**, and the **API Key** for that resource.
 You can set them by running the following commands.